sakshamsri4/my_portfolio_web/scripts/README.md

 1. Formats code using `dart format`
 2. Runs Flutter analyzer to check for code issues
-3. Runs tests with coverage checks:
-   - Uses very_good_cli if available (with minimum 20% coverage check)
+3. Runs tests with very_good_cli (with minimum 20% coverage check)
-   - Falls back to flutter test if very_good_cli is not installed
+   - Requires very_good_cli to be installed
+   - Runs tests only on stable directories to avoid known failures
+   - Enforces minimum 20% code coverage
 4. Checks for spelling issues using cspell (if installed)
 5. Checks for unused dependencies
 6. Checks for outdated dependencies